snokpok/scp-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+**NOTE:** running this means that you're running it in development mode, which by default expects the `scp-go` API to be available at `localhost:4000`.
+To see how to run `scp-go` on your computer, follow the instructions on its <a href="https://github.com/snokpok/scp-go">repo</a>

 ### `yarn test`